Emergency Information & Services Update

 PRIVATE PROPERTIES:

-Starting on Nov.
-19, Buncombe County property owners (unincorporated areas and cities) impacted by Hurricane Helene, who do not have debris removal insurance, may apply to have qualified disaster debris removed from their property at no cost through the Private Property Debris Removal (PPDR) Program.
+Buncombe County property owners (unincorporated areas and cities) impacted by Hurricane Helene, who do not have debris removal insurance and cannot get their debris to the right of way, may apply to have qualified disaster debris removed from their property for free through the Private Property Debris Removal (PPDR) Program.
 The program also covers the demolition of eligible unsafe structures.

 - Removal of hazardous limbs, trees, or other mixed debris caused by Hurricane Helene that is near a commonly used area or maintained areas of a property.